BoiseCodeWorks/Fall2020-AmaZen/amazen.md

 - From the **Product** Page a user can view all the details of a product
 - **Products** follow the given product model
 - From the **Product** Page a user can at that product to one of their wishlists
-- Wishlists can be created/deleted on the **Profile/Wishlists** page
+- Wishlists can be created/deleted on the **Profile/Wishlists** pages
 - Only authenticated users currently logged in can create wishlists
 - A user can view all of their wished products from the **Wishlist** page
 - A user can remove products from a wishlist